Procedural Posture

 Overview

 Appellee horsemen’s association filed a complaint for damages arising from breach of a written purse agreement that appellant racing association violated by unilaterally reducing the purse.
-After the jury found for appellee horsemen’s association appellant challenged the ruling arguing that appellant did not have standing, that appellant did not exhaust its administrative remedies, the trial court failed to interpret statutory terms correctly,that its actions were excused by administrative action.
+After the jury found for appellee horsemen’s association appellant challenged the ruling arguing that appellant did not have standing, that appellant did not exhaust its administrative remedies, the trial court failed to interpret statutory terms correctly, and that its actions were excused by administrative action.
 The court first held that the standing issue did not apply to the situation.
 The court further held that there was no specific language or legislative intent granting the California Horse Racing Board the authority to award damages in these types of disputes.
 In addition the court held that appellee was estopped from bringing the interpretation issues.
 The court also held that appellant’s actions were not excused by statute or regulation.
-The court therefore affirmed the judgmentremanded for a determination of reasonable attorney fees.
+The court therefore affirmed the judgment and remanded for a determination of reasonable attorney fees.

 Outcome